neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 Sparse computation, executed depth-wise in cache, allows DeepSparse to deliver GPU-class performance on CPUs!

-### How Do I Create A Sparse Version of YOLOv5 To Run With DeepSparse?
+### How Do I Create A Sparse Version of YOLOv5 Trained on My Data?

-Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1) has open-source sparse versions of each YOLOv5 model available for use.
-Neural Magic's SparseML library is integrated with Ultralytics, enabling you to transfer learn from pre-sparsified YOLOv5 models in SparseZoo with just a single CLI script.
+Neural Magic's open-source model repository SparseZoo and open-source model optimization library SparseML are integrated with Ultralytics YOLOv5, making it easy to fine-tune a pre-sparsified version of any YOLOv5 model onto custom data with a single CLI command.

 [Checkout Neural Magic's YOLOv5 documentation for more details](https://docs.neuralmagic.com/use-cases/object-detection/sparsifying).